Learning Lens Blur Fields: Rendering with Blur Fields

 \subsection{Rendering Scenes with Blur}

 To facilitate synthetic rendering, we create a Blender~\cite{blender} postprocessing add-on that allows one to take advantage of our pre-trained lens blur field models as part of their rendering pipeline.
-We demonstrate this technique on synthetic scenes shown in Supplement S6, rendered with the occlusion-aware model of Ikoma et al.~\cite{hayota2021depth} (which itself is agnostic to whether Blender or another engine is used).
-Different lens blur fields result in a diverse set of bokeh patterns and we show an additional result on captured data in Supplement S6.
+We demonstrate this technique on synthetic scenes shown in Supplement Sec.
+S-V, rendered with the occlusion-aware model of Ikoma et al.~\cite{hayota2021depth} (which itself is agnostic to whether Blender or another engine is used).
+Different lens blur fields result in a diverse set of bokeh patterns and we show an additional result on captured data in Supplement Sec.
+S-V.